apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2024 NBA Finals: Celtics stunned in lopsided loss to Mavericks in Game 4.
-What happened?**
+**How much does ChatGPT cost?
+Everything you need to know about OpenAI's pricing plans**

-You can read more about it [here](https://sports.yahoo.com/2024-nba-finals-celtics-stunned-in-lopsided-loss-to-mavericks-in-game-4-what-happened-135534636.html).
+You can read more about it [here](https://techcrunch.com/2024/06/15/how-much-does-chatgpt-cost-everything-you-need-to-know-about-openais-pricing-plans/).

 ## Requirements
 - Python 3.8